FCLC/Multi-Plexer/README.md

  2. Jetson (aka transcoder node)
   1. Jetpack (4.3?)
-  2. client side of UT or KP from 1.b
+  2. client side of UT or KP from 1.2.
   3. custom ffmpeg build
-   1. Personal cuda patch (should upstream to newest branch once I'm done) for tonemapping. currently reihard, but will change to eotf 2390 eventually
+   1. Personal cuda patch (should upstream to newest branch once I'm done) for tonemapping.
+Currently Reinhard and Hable, but will change to eotf BT.2390 Soon TM
    2. Jcover90 ffmpeg patch to enable the use of the transcode blocks
-   3. nvidia build of ffmpeg to enable decoding and vf_scale_cuda
+   3. Nvidia build of ffmpeg to enable decoding and vf_scale_cuda
-  4. client side of load balancer from 1.f
+  4. Client side of load balancer from 1.6.
   5. (things I forgot will go here)

 ## How do I plan to architect this?